tjrantal/ffmpegDigitizer/README.md

 	gsl	(http://www.gnu.org/software/gsl/)		for marker tracking	 (not needed 2.7.2013) obviously any dependencies the above have

+	Has to be compiled with a ISO C++ 2011 standard supporting compiler (e.g. Gnu C++ compiler version 4.7 or higher) due to threading using pthreads.

 The plan is to:

 	Write digitizer for 2D-images: